 Introduction to basic numerical control.
 Course content includes programming of basic two-axis machines; operations on two-axis machines involving turning, facing, drilling, reaming, milling, using manual data input (MDI); and an introduction to Cartesian coordinate system and system safety.
 3 Credits (2 Lecture - 3 Lab) Prerequisite(s): MTT119 and Placement by Examination.

 CNC Programming and Machining

-Theory and practice in CNC part programming and machining using G + M code language.
+Theory and practice in CNC part programming and machining using G and M code language.
 Program writing and CAD/CAM code generation for two- and three-axis milling centers and lathes.
 Theory and practice is given on straight, taper, and radius turning.
 Drilling, tapping, grooving, threading, milling, and contouring are covered.
 Applications include tool setup, manual data input, and fixture building.
 4 Credits (1 Lecture - 9 Lab) Prerequisite(s): CIM101 and MTT119.

 Electrical Discharge Machining

 Programming and operation of wire and ram-type electrical discharge machines (EDM).
 Small hole EDM, fine wire, and four-axis ram and wire operations.
 Applying EDM theory to produce specified surface finishes and accuracy.
 3 Credits (2 Lecture - 3 Lab) Prerequisite(s): CIM101 and MTT127.

 Study of the design of part geometry and the generation of CNC code.
 Translation of part geometry to and from CAD/CAM systems.
 Manufacturing applications using CAM software to generate part programs for manufacturing.
 Applications include two-, three- and four-axis machining on vertical machining centers.
 Multi-axis turning, EDM, and fabrication machinery are also studied.
 3 Credits (2 Lecture - 3 Lab) Prerequisite(s): CIM101 and CIM123 and CSC124.